GeekEast/gfwlist/README.md

 ## Pin
 - By default, any domain is `not` connected by proxy.
-- Custom only proxy on `unapproached` domain.
+- Custom only proxy on `inapproachable` domain.